mattsonnhalter/ClearMeasureBootcamp/README.md

 The starting point is an expense report application with a very limited feature set, and room to improve.
 You will work through defining and prioritizing new features, then work in pairs to build these out.
+Your product owner will present you with new requirements while you map out how things will be built, pair programming and working through a series of iterations, writing tests and leveraging CI.
+Roll up the sleeves!

 ## Roadmap